 Energy Is Key

 This past week, I set off to one of my favorite places on the planet for some recharging.
-I spent a week on a sailboat in the British Virgin Islands with friends and had a wonderful greg1btime!
+I spent a week on a sailboat in the British Virgin Islands with friends and had a wonderful time!
 One of the islands, Jost Van Dyke, is known as a top ten destination for New Year’s Eve celebrations.
 What an extra special experience to sail to different islands and experience different beaches and breathtaking views!

 Last week, we asked the question “What are you going to do to ensure you have more energy next year than you did this year?”
 Sailing around those islands is one of those things that helps create energy for working in the world of the entrepreneur.
 Vacation and escape is not about physical rest.
 It is about allowing our minds to rest from all the things spinning around in there that is related to the job we do and how we are doing it.